 What Does Muscle Scraping Therapy Do?

-Muscle scraping promotes better blood circulation and can also improve your range of motion.
+Muscle scraping physical therapy promotes better blood circulation and can also improve your range of motion.
 Other common benefits of muscle scraping therapy include pain relief and anti-inflammation.
 Most patients who receive the Graston technique will undergo two treatments of body scraping a week, over a five-week time frame.
 You should expect to notice relief by the third or fourth treatment.

 Some of the many benefits of the Graston Technique include: